0xairdropfarmer/clone-firebaseweb-ui-with-react/README.md

 - [ ] Signin with Anonymouse
 - [ ] Signin with Email and password also Register
 - [ ] choice for popup or redirect
-- [ ] Signin with Email and password also Register
-- [ ] using invisible or visible captcha for phone
+- [ ] using invisible or normal captcha for phone
 - [ ] Seamless Google sign-in
 - [ ] SignOut
 - [ ] implement React Router Dom